 PTO/Vacation (5+ weeks total):

 Everyone receives 3 weeks of PTO/Vacation per year

 5-12 sick days per year

-Flexibility: While we expect a regular schedule during normal business hours (roughly 8-6 ET), we are pretty flexible when schedule changes are needed for legitimate reasons.
+While we expect a regular schedule during normal business hours (fitting in the window of 8-7 ET), we are pretty flexible when schedule changes are needed for legitimate reasons.

 Many of us work from home frequently, even those of us who are local.

 We do have an office if you are local and prefer to get away from home to focus on work.

 We have a remote-first mentality.
 That means our tools (Slack, Zoom, GitHub, etc.) and planning are designed to work for a distributed team.